 A wire floor is commonly used in battery chicken houses because it allows droppings to fall through the slats making it easier for production houses to clean.

-For backyard chickens, the wire could cause more harm than good.
+For backyard chickens, the wire floors could cause more harm than good.

 The problem with wire floors is that a chicken will get its foot stuck between the open slats or sections between the wires.
 In a panic, they can pull, twist and break the leg or foot.

-It is also hard on chickens’ feet as they spend most of their lives standing on the wire.
+It is also hard on chickens’ feet as they spend most of their lives standing on the wire floor.

 What Type of Wire?